 Types of Student Loans

-Federal (public) Student Loans
+1. Federal (public) Student Loans

 A Federal student loan is direct financial aid given to college-level students by the United States Department of Education.
-It is used for undergraduate, graduate, and professional student studies.
+Eligibility for a federal loan is determined based on a student’s financial need.
+This type of loan is used for undergraduate, graduate, and professional student studies.

-Private Student Loans
+2. Private Student Loans

-Private student loans are offered by non-governmental or non-federal entities such as commercial banks, credit unions, and other financial institutions.
+Private student loans are offered by non-governmental entities such as commercial banks, credit unions, and other financial institutions.
 Interest on these loans is determined based on an applicant’s credit score and income level.
-The loan term on private loans is adjustable and may range anywhere from 5 years to 20 years depending on the service provider.
-Private Student Loans are divided into the following categories
+The loan term on private loans is adjustable and may range anywhere from 5-20 years, depending on the service provider.

 How to Choose the Ideal Student Loan